Trans Fat and Testosterone: One of the Worst Fats to Consume

 - microwaveable ready-meals

-NOTE: The list on trans fat containing foods could go on for days, since its extremely popular to use them in processed foods, due to the fact that it makes production cheaper and shelf-life longer.
-And even though some products are labeled as “trans fat free”, the FDA still allows them to contain up to 0,5 grams of the bad stuff.
+NOTE: The list of trans-fat-containing foods could go on for days, since its extremely popular to use them in processed foods, due to the fact that it makes production cheaper and shelf-life longer.
+And even though some products are labeled as “trans-fat-free”, the FDA still allows them to contain up to 0,5 grams of the bad stuff.

 Bottom line: Processed foods and fast-foods are notorious for being high in man-made trans fats.
 Consume real foods with real all-natural ingredients, and you don’t have to worry about them.
 It’s as simple as that.

-It’s great to see that even the FDA has finally waken up to the facts, and is now banning all man-made partially hydrogenated fats from American foods by 2018.
+It’s great to see that even the FDA has finally wakened up to the facts, and is now banning all man-made partially hydrogenated fats from American foods by 2018.